LionsGamesStudio/Flux/VR_README.md

     // Use OnFluxAwake for safe initialization and subscriptions. protected override void OnFluxAwake()
     {
-        var leftTriggerProp = FluxManager.Instance.GetOrCreateProperty<float>("vr.controller.left.trigger");
+        // 1.
+Get the property using the clean, type-safe API.

-        // Subscribe to changes and store the IDisposable handle.
+        // 2.
+Subscribe and store the IDisposable handle.
-        _triggerSubscription = leftTriggerProp.Subscribe(OnTriggerChanged);
+        _triggerSubscription = SubscribeToProperty<float>(FluxKeys.VrControllerLeftTrigger, OnTriggerChanged);
     }

-    // Use OnFluxDestroy to clean up the subscription. protected override void OnFluxDestroy()
+    // The base FluxMonoBehaviour handles cleanup, but manual disposal is good practice for clarity. protected override void OnFluxDestroy()
     {
         _triggerSubscription?.Dispose();